venkatesh89357/venkatesh89357-grainpalette---a-deep-learning-odyssey-in-rice-type-classification/README.md

-A Deep learning model based on tranfer learning which can identifies the rice images types based on our training.
+A Deep learning model based on tranfer learning which can identifies the rice images and what type it is based on our training.